Ueberspannung/LED-Matrix/README.md

 ## description
-This is a simple low level driver for dot matrix displays based on MAX7219 or MAX7221 drivers.
+This is a simple low level driver for dot matrix displays based on MAX7219 or MAX7221 drivers for Adrduino based systems.
 it is designed to work with or without a display buffer.
 If the drivers are used wtih 7 segment displays one might want to add a few functions to set font translation and decimal dot. if you need more features such as text or graphic you might want to use an other display driver or use this one as a base for your features